-Lusaka Married Woman Impregnanted By Her Hubby's Best Friend Over A K20 Credit
+LUSAKA MARRIED WOMAN IMPREGNANTED BY HER HUBBY’S BEST FRIEND OVER A K20 CREDIT - The Zambian Observer

 Ironically, Melody who is now 5 months pregnant by another man over a K20, has been receiving her husband’s fully salary every month and the court wondered why she decided to sleep with another man over a small credit.

-Mrs Mwale has a 2 year old child with her husband who is still abroad for peace keeping mission but decided to sleep with her hubby’s best friend when she got broke and ended being impregnated.
+Mrs Mwale has a 2 year old child with her husband who is still abroad for peace keeping mission but decided to sleep with her hubby’s best friend when she got broke and ended up pregnant.
 Sad!

-This peace keeper married a reckless goal keeper, a prostitute not deserving to be called a wife.
-May be he picked her from the prostitution lane where K20 is something on a bad day.
-It seems she has already divorced herself and wants her stupid adulterous idiot to take responsibility.